operator-framework/community-operators/docs/operator-ci-yaml.md

 # Operator ci.yaml

-Each operator should have `ci.yaml` configuration file to be present in operator directory (for example `community-operators/aqua/ci.yaml`).
+Each operator might have `ci.yaml` configuration file to be present in operator directory (for example `community-operators/aqua/ci.yaml`).
 This configuration file is used by [community-operators](https://github.com/operator-framework/community-operators) pipeline to setup various feature like `reviewers` or `operator versioning`.

 !!! note
     One can create `ci.yaml` file with new operator version when file is not already present.
 This operation can be done in the same PR with other operator changes.